Click on any thumbnail to view an enlarged

 by Watatani Kiyoshi (1903-1983).
 This is actually the first edition, first

-printing copy dated November 30, 1961.
+printing dated November 30, 1961.
 The above book is

-is dated June 10, 1962.
-This is a limited edition since only 1,500
+was dated June 10, 1962.
+This is a numbered limited edition book since only 1,500

 copies were ever published.
+The above book is numbered 499.

 This book is actually a compilation and re-editing of several old